Bahuchara Mata

-Bahuchara Mata (बहुचरा माता; બહુચર માતા) is a Hindu goddess of chastity and fertility in her maiden aspect, of the incarnation of the Hinglaj.
+Bahuchara Mata (बहुचरा माता; બહુચર માતા, बहुचरा माता) is a Hindu goddess of chastity and fertility in her maiden aspect, of the incarnation of the Hinglaj.
 The goddess grants favours, especially to male children, and cures diseases.
 Like other divinities in Gujarat and Rajasthan, Bahuchara is of Charan origin.
 She is also considered the patroness of the hijra community.
 Her primary temple is located in Becharaji town in Mehsana district of Gujarat, India.

 History and legends

 Bahuchara was born in the Detha clan of Maru-Charanas in Ujala (Ujlan) village in present-day Jaisalmer district.
 Her father was Bapaldan Detha of Kharoda (Umerkot) while her mother Deval was from Ujlan.
 As per Gadhavi Samarthdan Mahiya, she lived around 1309 CE.
 Bahuchara was one of the eight sisters, thus named: Bahucarā, Būṭa, Balāla, Vīru, Hīru, Rāmeśvarī, Khetū, Pātū.
 Her mother Deval is herself considered a sagat and worshipped as a patron goddess by Detha Charanas and Sodha Rajputs.

 Her father Bapaldan was a renowned poet who obtained a jagir in sasan in Saurashtra and founded Bapalka.
 After Deval's passing in Kharoda, he sent his servants to bring Bahuchara, But, and Balal.
 While on the way, their caravan was attacked by Bapiya, a koli bandit, at Shankhalpur or Shakatpur in the Chunval region.
 Enraged at the attack, Bahuchara and her sisters proceeded to commit trāgā, a Chāraṇa practice of suicide by ritual mutilation, and thus cursing Bapiya to lose his manhood and become a eunuch.
 Bapiya begged to be forgiven, but the curse enacted through trāgā could not be undone.
 He went down on his knees and said beseechingly, "It was not my fault.
 I lived out of robbery, but I never targeted Brahman and Chāraṇa.
 I unfortunately happened to target Chāraṇa’s carriage without knowing it."

 Showing mercy, Bahuchara ordered him to build a shrine to her and worship her at the place, and proclaimed if a "naturally emasculated man" wearing women's clothing worships her, then they would achieve her blessings and find a place in her abode after death.
 Bapiya built her shrine under a varakhada tree in Shankhalpur.
 Thus, Bahuchara came to be worshipped in the Chunwal town, now known as Becharaji; Būta-Bhavānī at Arnej, near Kot; and Balāla Devī at Bakulkoo, near Sihor.